Makeup

 You might even find that what is a DD cream according to one brand really reminds you of a different brand’s BB cream.
 There are no specific rules, although for the most part you will find some claims are more commonly made about one type of alphabet cream, and others are made when speaking about a different alphabet cream.

-Ultimately, when trying to choose between BB creams, CC creams, or DD creams, consider each product individually – is the color right for you?
+Ultimately, when trying to choose between BB creams, CC creams, or DD creams, it’s important to consider each product individually – is the color right for you?
 Do you like the coverage it gives?
 Do the skin care benefits this product offers take care of your specific skin concerns?
 Those answers are much more important than the letters used to name the product.

 BB creams are the first alphabet creams to make a splash on the market.
 Depending on the brand, the BB either stands for “blemish balm” or “beauty balm.”
+It aims to conceal minor blemishes or imperfections while giving the skin a natural, everyday look.

 What Are BB Creams?
 Best BB Creams